The most called-upon prerequisite of a friend is an accessible ear.

 You probably can pick out the friend(s) who listen well.
 They’re the girlfriends you call when you have updates – happy or not.
 They’re the friends who remember what you were worried about and ask you about it later.
 And, they’re the fabulous females who give you perfect girlfriend gifts – because they listened to the hints you might have been dropping!

 Listening is a key component to any friendship or relationship.
 It’s taking an active role in conversations by asking questions, probing and sometimes just quietly noting your words and thoughts.
 It’s so vital to friendships that I thought it would be good to possibly ‘touch up’ our listening skills so we can be a better friend.
-Here are a few listening skill techniques to enhance your friendships:
+Here are Six Ways to be a Better Listener and enhance your friendships:

 - Give full attention to your friend when she’s talking - Don’t text, surf the internet or check your email.
 Don’t watch TV, make dinner or fold clothes.
 Sit where you can make eye contact.
 Focus on her eyes and facial expressions.
 Remind yourself, if needed, that you must stay alert and actively listening.
 My eyesight plays a role here.
 I’m near-sighted so I take off my glasses so I really can’t see a lot of details behind her.
 It helps me focus on just my friend.
 Try to blur out the background people and sounds to actively and attentively focus on her words, emotions and how she’s expressing herself.